Table of Contents

 - Real-world testing is crucial.

-- Helps uncover issues tools cannot detect.
+- It helps uncover issues that tools cannot detect.

 What is Usability Testing?